cornerman/scala-db-codegen/README.md

-# sbt-quillcodegen
+# scala-quillcodegen

-This is an sbt-plugin (and mill-plugin) that uses the [quill-codegen-jdbc](https://zio.dev/zio-quill/code-generation/) to generate case classes and query schemas from a database schema.
+This is an sbt-plugin and mill-plugin that uses the [quill-codegen-jdbc](https://zio.dev/zio-quill/code-generation/) to generate case classes and query schemas from a database schema.

 Works with scala 2 and 3.